eric-pierce/Personal-Cloud/README.md

 * [Wireguard](https://github.com/linuxserver/docker-wireguard) \- allows me to access internal services via VPN.
 This is one of the few "unofficial" images as I don't think wireguard hosts an official one
 * [Tiny-Tiny-RSS](https://tt-rss.org/) (Postgres) - Last year the developer created official docker images, so I moved from an unofficially maintained one to the official ones.
 This consists of a backend and frontend component, as well as an updater cron job.
 I much prefer this approach as the unofficial image wasn't static, and was just an older docker image that pulled the latest version of the app from Git.
 * [Vaultwarden](https://github.com/dani-garcia/vaultwarden) (Postgres) - This is the unofficial bitwarden api/backend/frontend implementation in Rust.
 I moved from the default sqlite backend to a postgres backend and found that it is now much speedier when updating folders
-* [Standardnotes Sync Server](https://github.com/standardnotes/standalone) (MariaDB) \- This is the official backend implementation for standardnotes.
-I was using the Nextcloud Notes before, but wasn't happy with the mobile app experience (manual sync over webdav in the Notebooks app).
-The official iOS app is just as seamless as the native iPhone notes app.
-This backend server was recently re-written in JavaScript (previously Ruby on Rails).
-I am not using the recommended "script" based implementation here as I prefer more control over containers and architecture, so I've implemented the standalone containers directly in my docker-compose file.
-* [Standardnotes Web App](https://github.com/standardnotes/web) \- the web frontend for standardnotes
-* [Standardnotes Extensions](https://github.com/eric-pierce/standardnotes-extension-server) \- This is a docker image which contains all the open source extensions for standardnotes.
-It's very simple to run, and lets you use several high powered extensions all self-hosted.
-I forked this and added additional themes and services.
 * [MeshCentral](https://github.com/Ylianst/MeshCentral) \- This is a complete replacement for TeamViewer, and enables remote access to my devices without needing to use a third party service.
 The only downside I've found here is that there isn't a native mobile app.
 * [Tandoor Recipes](https://github.com/vabene1111/recipes) \- App for self-hosting and sharing recipes.
 With family members spread out this is a great way to connect around favorite recipes and meal planning.